gwcbi/haphpipe/README.md

 ##### multiple_align

-Align multiple sequences together using MAFFT.
+Aligns sequences using MAFFT.
+Input is a FASTA file with sequences wanting aligned and/or a TXT file with a list of directories AND a reference GTF file.
-Example to execute: #UPDATE
+Example to execute:
 ```
 haphpipe multiple_align --dir_list demo_dir_list.txt -ref_gtf referenceSeq.gtf --amplicons
 ```